openforis/sepal-doc/docs/source/cli/index.rst

 .. note::

-    The code executed previously on an existing :code:`example.tif` file.
+    The code executed previously on an existing :code:`example.tif` file:

     .. code-block:: console